Lightstreamer/Lightstreamer-example-basic2-client-unity/README.md

 In detail the files with the source code are:
 * `LighstreamerClientAsset` is the class that manages the connection to the Lightstreamer server and all the subscriptions.
 Redistributes received updates by broadcasting messages to all the child objects.
 * `LighstreamerAsset` is a base class that should be extended by all those components who want to consume real time events from Lightstreamer server.
-* `LightstreamerCubeAsset.cs` is the Lightstreamer component, extension of `LighstreamerAsset` base class, that can be associated to a Cube object.
-Upon receipt of a message, after verifying that the involved Item is the one specified in the ItemName parameter, change the color of the cube by setting parameterized rgb values based on the value of the last_price field (I admit this does not make much sense, it's just an example), and modify the cube size (y axis only) in pase to the pct_change field value.
+* `LightstreamerCubeAsset.cs` is the Lightstreamer component, an extension of the `LighstreamerAsset` base class, that can be associated with a Cube object.
+Upon receiving a message, it verifies that the Item matches the one specified in the `ItemName` parameter, then changes the cube’s color (green for positive values and red for negative ones, with intensity reflecting the magnitude of the value) and adjusts the cube’s size (y-axis only) based on the pct_change field value.
+* `LightstreamerLabelAsset.cs` is the Lightstreamer component, extension of `LighstreamerAsset` base class, that can be associated with a `TextMeshPro` object to display the pct_change field value.
-* `LightstreamerMsgAsset.cs` is the Lightstreamer component, extension of `LighstreamerAsset` base class, that can be associated to a 3D Text object to display the message of an Item of Round-Trip demo specified in ItemName parameter.
+* `LightstreamerMsgAsset.cs` is the Lightstreamer component, extension of `LighstreamerAsset` base class, that can be associated with a `TextMeshPro` object to display the message of an Item of Round-Trip demo specified in ItemName parameter.
 In addition this class read the Input and sends the typed message to the server.
 * `ConnectionListener.cs` is the implementation of [ClientListener](https://lightstreamer.com/api/ls-dotnetstandard-client/latest/api/com.lightstreamer.client.ClientListener.html) interface to handle notifications of connection activity and errors.
-* `TableListener.cs` is the implementation of [SubscriptionListener](https://lightstreamer.com/api/ls-dotnetstandard-client/latest/api/com.lightstreamer.client.SubscriptionListener.html) interface to handle notification of data updates and subscription termination.
+* `RTQuoteListener.cs` is the implementation of [SubscriptionListener](https://lightstreamer.com/api/ls-dotnetstandard-client/latest/api/com.lightstreamer.client.SubscriptionListener.html) interface to handle notification of data updates and subscription termination.

 Check out the sources for further explanations.
 The Lightstreamer Documentation is available at [lightstreamer.com/doc](https://lightstreamer.com/doc)<br>